jadecobra/python_tdd_exercises/source/functions.rst

         {}
       )

 the terminal shows a SyntaxError_ because I put a positional argument after a keyword argument.
-I add the error to the list of Exceptions_ encountered
+I add the error to the list of :ref:`Exceptions<errors>` encountered

 .. code-block:: python